electrikmilk/scpleditor-accounts-files/api-reference/rename.md

 * **Notes:**

-     This endpoint returns the name of the file because it removes any special characters from the file name for you.
+     This endpoint returns the new name of the file because it removes any special characters from the file name for you.